-JORC Code criteria and explanation Commentary JORC Code criteria and explanation Commentary analysed using aqua regia digestion with an ICP-OES finish.
-Five percent of the sample database (141 coarse reject samples) and 17 QC samples were sent to Accurassay Laboratory for analysis as a quality control check.
-Extensive QA/QC checks, including reanalysis of failed (outside 2sδ) samples concluded that Cu and Ni outliers were acceptable for resource estimation and that 'the re-assay by Accurassay of 5% of the samples used in the resource model calculation confirms that the original assays by Actlabs are of good quality (Kelso et al., 2009).
+JORC Code criteria and explanation Commentary control check.
+Extensive QA/QC checks, including reanalysis of failed (outside 2sδ) samples concluded that Cu and N outliers were acceptable for resource estimation and that 'the re-assay by Accurassay of 5% of the samples used in the resource model calculation confirms that the original assays by Actlabs are of good quality (Kelso et al., 2009).
 The Competent person has not independently verified this information for quality control and quality assurance to comment on the nature, quality and appropriateness of the assaying and laboratory procedures used 2012 drilling program sampling included one field duplicate, one quartz blank and one of three CRMs every 25 samples, as well as laboratory reject and pulp duplicates.
 Samples were analysed for gold (Au), palladium (Pd), and platinum (Pt) through fire assay, and other elements (36) by four-acid digestion and ICP-MS analysis.
-Overlimit for Cu and Ni were reanalysed by ICP- OES (El Condor, 2012).
+Overlimit for Cu and Ni were reanalysed by ICP OES (El Condor, 2012).
 It is not clear whether external check analysis was performed in the 2012 drilling.
 2024 DHEM The 2024 DHEM survey was completed by TMC Geophysics.
-The surveys were completed with time domain EM equipment TX loop: Refer table below loop details, Figure 7 for loop location.
+The surveys were completed with time domain EM equipment TX loop: Refer table below loop details, Figure 5 for loop location.
 Transmitter: 4.8kw for up to 30 amps, of 60 amps in dual mode Receiver: CDR-4, 24-bit ADC resolution, operated in cable synchronization mode.
 Sensor: B Field X-Y-Z Components.
 Fluxgate Sensor, RAD tool orientation with 3 axis magnetometer, and 3 axis accelerometer Sensor dB/dt in 3 components, ferrite cored induction sensor.
-Pressure tested to 2800m, RAD tool orientation with 3 axis magnetometer, and 3 axis accelerometer Nominal sample interval of 5 or 10 m with one of the seven surface loops laid out for this campaign At each station, the standard Primary Pulse was measured, as well as 20 to 39 channels sampled in the Tx shut-off ramp time The EM measurements were achieved using different time base (e.g. 16.66, 50, 150, or 500 ms) on the first holes surveyed, whilst also testing induction and fluxgate sensors.
-Due to the highly conductive nature of the mineralization, the measurements were finally completed with a fluxgate sensor using a time base of 500 ms. Hole Type of EM Sensor & Tx Loop & Dimensions Time Base (ms) Channels (ms HN-08-14, HN-08-25, HN-08-40 Fluxgate-BField Loop 1 600 m 700 m 150 28 1.5 19.1
+Pressure tested to 2800m, RAD too orientation with 3 axis magnetometer, and 3 axis accelerometer Nominal sample interval of 5 or 10 m with one of the seven surface loops laid out for this campaign At each station, the standard Primary Pulse was measured, as well as 20 to 39 channels sampled in the Tx shut-off ramp time The EM measurements mineralization, the measurements were finally completed with a fluxgate sensor using a time base of 500 ms. Hole Type of EM Sensor & Tx Loop & Dimensions Time Base Off Time Ramp Current HN-08-32 Induction-dB/dt Loop 2 700 m 700 m 16.66 20 1.5 19 HN-08-32 Fluxgate-B-Field Loop 2 700 m 700 m 16.66 20 1.5 19 HN-08-60 Fluxgate-B-Field Loop 2 700 m 700 m 50 22 1.5 19 I FINSPARE-B-FIRIT LOON 2 / UUM ↑ / UUM L 5U L 22 L 15 L 19 L